Knights Templars and the church’s hidden history

 He was able to successfully engage the Ottoman Turks on many occasions but in April of 1305, and after serving his own personal interests he was assassinated in Adrianople (modern Edirne in East Thrace) by Andronicus’ son Michael.
 The Company of mercenaries avenged itself, plundering everything on their path, from Thrace to Macedonia and Thessaly in what has been called the “Catalan Vengeance”.
 The plundering of the Catalans in Greece was so devastating that in Thessaly even up to the last century, the expression “you are a Catalan” was considered an insult.

-A few decades later Emperor Andronicus III, the son of Michael and grandson of Andronicus II, in 1333 he manages to briefly put Thessaly under his control and in 1336 he visited the Byzantine church in Kalambaka (known at the time as Stagi).
+A few decades later Emperor Andronicus III, the son of Michael and grandson of Andronicus II, in 1333 managed to briefly put Thessaly under his control, and in 1336 he visited the Byzantine church in Kalambaka (known at the time as Stagi).
 Inside of the church, lays an imperial inscription located on the north wall, a letter of Andronicus III to the local bishop in which he validates the boundaries of his bishopric.
-Was Andronicus visit of the church a coincidental one or not?
-Why he had to write this imperial letter to the local bishop, who was a figure of no political importance compared to other parts of Thessaly?
+Was Andronicus’ visit to the church a coincidental one or not?
+Why did he write this imperial letter to the local bishop, who was a figure of no political importance compared to other parts of Thessaly?
 Is it unreasonable to assume that the local bishop received the privileges from the emperor in exchange for a favor he did to him?
 Did Roger de Flor accidentally reveal something he didn’t suppose to; something of great importance he had learned as a member of the Templars, resulting in his murder by the father of Andronicus III Michael back in 1305?